-Senior Project Manager Amanda explored the vibrant, intricate streets of Morocco on her most recent tour of Portugal, Spain and Morocco.
+Senior Project Manager Amanda explored the vibrant, intricate streets of Morocco on her tour of Portugal, Spain, and Morocco.
 Along the way, she picked up these valuable Morocco travel tips—read on to see how you can prepare for a visit to this intriguing country.

 As the generations have changed, so have the views on traditional clothing.
 Grandmothers will often still be found in full robes and mothers are generally wearing scarves, but the younger generations dress in the same clothes as you would see in the U.S. You’ll feel comfortable wearing your regular clothes, but know that you will need to cover your knees and shoulders to enter certain religious sites (like the mosque in Casablanca).
 Plan to have a more conservative outfit like that packed in your suitcase.

 Each city you visit will have new and old sections.
 The old section is referred to as the “medina” and is where you’ll finde the narrow, maze-like streets you might picture when thinking of Morocco.
 Be prepared for tight quarters and lots of people—when the market is in full swing it seems like the whole town is there!

 The medina’s streets are so small, only bikes and carts can make it through.
 In order to experience these vibrant parts of the city, you will be walking along a few miles of uneven streets and hills over the course of a couple hours each day.